All Stories

 Program:

 As area graduate programs across disciplines have limited, or eliminated entirely, coursework in group psychotherapy, there have been few opportunities for clinicians to receive training in conducting therapy groups.
 The Core Principles of Group Psychotherapy Certificate program is co-sponsored with the Philadelphia Area Group Psychotherapy Society (PAGPS) and is being offered to address that need.
-Focusing primarily on group psychotherapy with small groups of clients, this course will explore the well-established core principles and best practices in group psychotherapy and focus on significant relevant research and the applicability to a wide range of populations and settings.
+Focusing primarily on small groups of clients, this series will explore the well-established core principles and best practices in group psychotherapy.
+Focus will be on significant relevant research and the applicability to a wide range of populations and settings.

-This course is designed to meet the Group Psychotherapy Education requirement for certification by the National Registry of Certified Group Psychotherapists (NRCGP).
-Furthermore, it is the recommendation of the American Group Psychotherapy Association (AGPA), as well as common practice in teaching group process and group treatment, that part of the course is experiential.
+This series is designed to meet the Group Psychotherapy Education requirement for certification by the National Registry of Certified Group Psychotherapists (NRCGP).
+Furthermore, it is the recommendation of the American Group Psychotherapy Association (AGPA), as well as common practice in teaching group process and group treatment, that part of the series is experiential.

 There are six sessions in total, being team-taught by three very experienced group psychotherapists from different backgrounds; three of the sessions will have an experiential component.
 Training videos will also be used throughout the course.